Drupal-FR/site-drupalfr/www7/sites/all/modules/contrib/search_api_solr/README.txt

 - search_api_autocomplete
   Introduced by module: search_api_autocomplete
   Lets you add autocompletion capabilities to search forms on the site.
+(See also "Hidden variables" below for Solr-specific customization.)
 - search_api_facets
-  Introduced by module: search_api_facets
+  Introduced by module: search_api_facetapi
   Allows you to create facetted searches for dynamically filtering search results.
+- search_api_facets_operator_or
+  Introduced by module: search_api_facetapi
+  Allows the creation of OR facets.
 - search_api_mlt
   Introduced by module: search_api_views
   Lets you display items that are similar to a given one.
 Use, e.g., to create